kk4ead/tis-100/chapter01.md

 Commas are treated like whitespace.

+Lines containing only comments and whitespace are ignored (not treated as NOPs), do not count toward relative offsets for the `JRO` instruction, and do not add to your instruction count for scoring purposes.
+Nodes containing only comments and whitespace remain in the `IDLE` state and do not add to your node count for scoring purposes.

 Numbers and punctuation (except for `':'`, `' '`, `'#'`, `'!'`, and `','`) are valid characters in label names.

 ## Implementation-Defined Behavior